 Selena Gomez (born July 22, 1992)

-Selena Gomez (born July 22, 1992): Disney’s everyteen, and the envy of Justin Bieber fans worldwide, will be able to drink legally as of this birthday.
-Now that she’s all grown up, Gomez seems to be shedding her squeaky-clean image with such movies as “Spring Breakers.”
-She became a sister for the first time in June, when her mother and stepfather had a baby girl.
+Selena Gomez (born July 22, 1992): Disney’s everyteen, and the envy of Justin Bieber fans worldwide, is now a full-fledged adult.
+She seems to be shedding her squeaky-clean image with such movies as “Spring Breakers,” more mature-themed music, and a whole lot of partying.

 Danny Glover (born July 22, 1946)